 In order to mitigate hardship for students during the coronavirus pandemic, the individual standard periods of study and the examination deadlines (orientation examination and deadline for the maximum period of study) are extended for all students who were enrolled in the spring semester 2020 or the fall semester 2020/2021 by one semester for each of these semesters.

 To read more information and find out who to contact with questions, please go to https://www.uni-mannheim.de/en/academics/during-your-studies/examinations/extension-of-examination-deadlines/.

 If you are in quarantine and need to get groceries, there are a couple of options.
 In order for you not to leave the house, some grocery stores now offer their products online and deliver anything from groceries to drugstore products to your door-step.

 In the following you can find instructions for two online grocery stores and how to use their online offer:

 If you are moving within Germany you can currently go to K7 to register and deregister without an appointment on Tuesdays, Wednesday and Fridays from 8 am - 12 pm.
 Otherwise you can make an appointment by calling 0621 115.

-If you are leaving Germany please de-register by sending the following documents via email to email@example.com:
+If you are leaving Germany please take these documents to de-register:

 Here you will find digital offers of the International Office as well as external offers that might be interesting and useful to you: Digital Offers for internationale degree seeking students of the University of Mannheim